utPLSQL/utPLSQL/docs/userguide/coverage.md

 Executes test `test_award_bonus` in schema `ut3_user` and gather coverage for that execution on `award_bonus` object from schema `usr`.
 The exclude list is of no relevance as it is not overlapping with include list.

 ###Working with projects and project files
 Both `sonar` and `coveralls` are utilities that are more project-oriented than database-centric.
-The report statistics and coverage for project files in version control system.
+They report statistics and coverage for project files in version control system.
 Nowadays, most of database projects are moving away from database-centric approach towards project/product-centric approach.
 Coverage reporting of utPLSQL allows you to perform code coverage analysis for your project files.
 This feature is supported by all build-in coverage reporting formats.